bit101/gifloopcoder/src/docs/intro.md

 * The **New** button creates a new sketch.
 This will wipe out any existing sketch in the editor, so you'll be warned before this takes effect.
 * The **Open** button lets you browse to and load a sketch file from your file system.
 This file will be loaded into the code editor and will be executed immediately.
 So if you set the sketch size, the canvas panel will resize and if you told the sketch to loop, it will start looping.
 Shortcut: Control-O
-* The **Save** button saves the current sketch to your file system.
-Due to the limitations of GLC being a browser based application, however, you cannot choose where to save the file.
-It will be saved in the browser's default download location, and will not overwrite the file you loaded in or previously saved versions.
+* The **Save** button saves your current sketch.
+If the sketch was opened from the file system or previously saved, it will silently save the file at the existing path.
+If it is a new file that has not been saved, it performs a "Save As" operation.
 Shortcut: Control-S
+* The **Save As** button opens a save file dialog allowing you to save the current sketch to your file system.
 * The **Compile** button re-executes the code in the code editing area.
 You'll want to do this when you add or change some code and want to see what it does.
 The shortcut is Control-Enter.
 That's a good one to learn because you'll be using it a lot.
 * The **Loop** button simply starts the animation playing continuously.
 Shortcut Control-Space will toggle between playing and paused.
 * The **Once** button will play the animation through from start to finish one time.